University of Zambia School of Medicine

-The University of Zambia School of Medicine (UNZASOM), also known as University of Zambia Medical School is the school of medicine of the University of Zambia.
+The University of Zambia School of Medicine (UNZASOM), also known as University of Zambia Medical School, is the school of medicine of the University of Zambia.
 The medical school is the country's first public medical school, the other being the Copperbelt University School of Medicine.
 The school provides medical education at undergraduate and postgraduate levels.

 Location

 The school's campus is located in the neighborhood of Ridgeway in the city of Lusaka, the capital of Zambia and its largest city.
 It lies in proximity to University Teaching Hospital.
 This is about 6.5 km, south-east of the city centre.
 The coordinates of the medical campus are: 15°26'06.0"S, 28°18'46.0"E (Latitude:-15.435000; Longitude:28.312778).

 Overview

 This public medical school was the first to be established in Zambia in 1970.
-As at 2011, UNZA School of Medicine had graduated approximately 1,200 physicians an surgeons since its inception.
+As at 2011, UNZA School of Medicine had graduated approximately 1,200 physicians and surgeons since its inception.

 In July 2016, UNZA divided the School of Medicine into four stand-alone schools, namely: (1) University of Zambia School of Medicine (2) University of Zambia School of Health Sciences (3) University of Zambia School of Nursing and (4) University of Zambia School of Public Health.